 The Footsteps of Paul

-A Bible Department professor, and Dr. David Sparks and his wife Elizabeth jointly lead this trip.
+A Taylor Bible professor and Dr. David Sparks and his wife Elizabeth jointly lead this trip.
 Elizabeth is a native Greek from Berea who delights in sharing her native land with us.
 The travels begin in Thessaloniki where we tour the modern open-air market before walking to the excavated market place from the time of Paul.
 Sitting in the small theater, we study Paul’s letters to the Thessalonians.
-Highlights of the trip include visiting the jail where Paul and Silas sang before the earthquake in Philippi, climbing part of Mount Olympus, walking the streets of Delphi, studying Acts on Mars Hill in Athens, partaking of communion at the Bema (judgment) seat in Corinth, studying Peter’s letters on suffering in the coliseum in Rome, and ending the trip at the site of Paul’s execution just outside of Rome.
+Highlights of the trip include visiting the jail where Paul and Silas sang before the earthquake in Philippi, climbing part of Mount Olympus, walking the streets of Delphi, studying Acts on Mars Hill in Athens, partaking in communion at the Bema (judgment) seat in Corinth, studying Peter’s letters on suffering in the coliseum in Rome, and ending the trip at the site of Paul’s execution just outside of Rome.
 The course provides credit for Biblical Literature 2 (BIB 210).